json-schema-org/community/CONTRIBUTING.md

 # Guidelines for contributing to the JSON Schema project GitHub organisation

-🚨 Work in progress!
-(2021/07 - @relequestual)

 We invite you to join us working on JSON Schema.

-The fastest way to get involved and become active in the community is to join our Slack server at https://json-schema.org/slack.
+The fastest way to get involved and become active in the community is to join the `#contribute` channel in our Slack server at https://json-schema.org/slack.

 If you have suggestions on how to improve our community, please do check out our [Community Discussions](https://github.com/json-schema-org/community/discussions), and start a new discussion.

 # General

+The JSON Schema organization hosts different projects, and while most have similar  contributing guidelines as described in this document, the JSON Schema Specification development process follows different contributing guidelines.
+Please, check-out the [Spec repository](https://github.com/json-schema-org/json-schema-spec/blob/main/CONTRIBUTING.md) to know more.

-While each repository may have its own guidance for contributing, the following sections apply organisation wide.
+The following sections apply organisation wide to all repositories.

 ## Key "Architectural" decisions